 Going on vacation is always a treat, especially during the summer months.
 A popular trend in the past few years has been to take a cruise.
-Speaking from experience, going on a cruise is a jam-packed adventure and wonderful getaway.
+Speaking from experience, going on a cruise is a jam-packed adventure and a wonderful getaway.
 The experience, however, can quickly turn sour if certain decorum is not kept.
-Here are some suggestions to remember the next time you are cruising.
+Here are some cruise etiquette suggestions to remember the next time you are cruising.

 Don’t Complain: Nothing is worse than being excited for your day and hearing someone else speak negatively about their experience.
 The key to life and vacation is, “nothing is perfect.”
 Do not expect everything to flow perfectly as planned; unfortunately, things do happen.
 Keep a positive attitude during times of adversity.

 Follow the Rules: Adhere to the signs around the cruise liner, especially those pertaining to smoking, children and safety.
 Smoking is only allowed in the designated areas.
 If you are unaware of these locations, politely ask a crew member.
 In general, for safety purposes, it is not advisable to allow young children to roam freely around the ship.

 Be Mindful of Others: A cruise ship is not your home, hence, do not walk the halls in your sleepwear.
 Be aware of the times you come in and out of your cabin.
 Do not slam the doors or be noisy in the hallways during the night hours.
 If you have portable electronics, keep the volume at a respectable level so you don’t disturb others.

 When Embarking at Ports: If you want to be the first person off the ship, make sure you arrive at the embarking areas before the scheduled departure.
 Don’t forget your travel documents which should include your passport or any form of identification such as an ID card, driver’s license or birth certificate.
 You will not be allowed to board the ship without this personal information.

 At Dinner: Make sure you review the cruise line’s daily program to see what attire is requested for dinner.
 Some evenings, formal wear is expected.
 On seven-day cruises, there are usually two formal nights, and one formal night is set aside for shorter cruises.
 It is not good decorum to show up in casual clothes to a formal occasion.
 If you do not want to get all “dolled-up,” other dining options such as the buffet are always available.

 At the Buffet: Buffets are popular due to the vast amount of choices.
 Because you have so many choices, make sure you take a walk around the buffet before getting in line to see all of the options.
 Go with the flow of traffic when standing in line.
 Do not cut in front or become irritated if someone is moving slowly; wait your turn.

 At The Pool: If you are traveling with children, pay close attention to them when they are at the pool.
 Do not let them disturb others.
 Follow the rules listed in the pool area.
 A major challenge when lounging at the pool is finding enough chairs to accommodate your group.
 Do not go out to the pool area before it is opened and save chairs.

 Most cruise lines require you to keep a credit card on file, and typically the suggested tip amount is automatically added to your bill at the end of the cruise.
 If you prefer to tip directly in cash, that is perfectly fine.
 It is best to give your tips on the last night of sailing because some crew members may leave the ship early or you may not be able to locate them.

-For those of you planning to take a cruise in the near future, be sure to follow these etiquette tips.
+For those of you planning to take a cruise in the near future, be sure to follow these cruise etiquette tips.
 Gestures of good manners and politeness may brighten someone’s day.
 Always remember to enjoy yourself on your vacation and have fun!